CARF IT Readiness for Community Health Organizations

 2. A Documented Technology and System Plan

 The technology plan is where most organizations stumble.
-CARF defines a plan as a written, action-oriented document — not a policy statement.
-The plan should be based on your current technology use plus identified gaps, and should include goals and priorities for technology, planned acquisition, maintenance, and replacement schedules, required resources (budget, staffing, training), and realistic timeframes with assigned owners.
+CARF defines a plan as a written, action-oriented document, not a policy statement.
+The plan should build on your current technology use plus the gaps you identify.
+It should set goals and priorities, schedules for acquisition, maintenance, and replacement, the resources required (budget, staffing, training), and realistic timeframes with assigned owners.

 Organizations frequently receive survey recommendations because they present a static policy when CARF expects a working plan.
 If your technology document doesn’t have dates, owners, and measurable objectives, it will be flagged.
 The plan should be updated at least annually and should reflect what your organization is actually doing with technology, not what it aspirationally intends to do.